 2) Filing a claim – your chosen storm damage restoration contractor will work in close cooperation with your insurance company to ensure a smooth and beneficial claims process – they will guide you through the procedures of filing an insurance claim and will assist you at every step of the process;

-3) Getting an estimate – the experienced restoration professionals will diagram your property, make all the necessary measurements, and calculate the amount of materials that will be required to restore the good condition of your home.
+3) Getting an estimate – the local experienced restoration professionals will diagram your property, make all the necessary measurements, and calculate the amount of materials that will be required to restore the good condition of your home.
 Then, they will prepare a detailed estimate of the storm damage repair cost to be presented to your insurance company (the estimate will include both the materials and the labor needed to fully restore your property);

 4) Receiving the insurance scope of damage report – after reviewing the sustained damage and the kind and extent of repairs required to restore your property, the insurance company will issue an official report outlining the funds you’re going to receive in compensation;